kayteedee/vm-remotedesktop/README.md

 <h1>Azure Virtual Machines with Remote Desktop</h1>
-This tutorial outlines how to create a Resource Group and Virtual Machine using Microsoft Azure and then accessing our Virtual Machine virtually using Remote Desktop.
+This tutorial outlines how to create a Resource Group and Virtual Machine using Microsoft Azure and then access it using Remote Desktop.
 By following these steps, you can successfully deploy and access a virtual machine in Azure using Remote Desktop Connection, which provides a graphical interface to manage your VM remotely.
 This process requires careful setup of both network security settings and operating system configurations to ensure accessibility and security.

 <h2>Environments and Technologies Used</h2>